celery/celery/docs/userguide/canvas.rst

 real tasks and simply pass linked tasks down to their encapsulated signatures.
 This means that the return values of a group are not collected to be passed to a linked callback signature.
+Additionally, linking the task will *not* guarantee that it will activate only when all group tasks have finished.
 As an example, the following snippet using a simple `add(a, b)` task is faulty since the linked `add.s()` signature will not received the finalised group result as one might expect.